 Your Gateway care team will help you set benchmarks in recovery and provide the resources to meet them.

-VISIT A GATEWAY PCP DRUG REHAB TREATMENT CENTER IN ILLINOIS
+VISIT A GATEWAY PCP USE DISORDER TREATMENT CENTER IN ILLINOIS

 With more than 50 years of positive results, Gateway assists Chicago-area patients in their addiction recovery.
 Our multi-site campus has various locations that make it convenient to get treatment.
 To learn more about our services or schedule an appointment, contact our staff today.